 Investing in your child’s education with a 529 college savings plan has its advantages, which may also include some tax benefits.
-Plus changes to the tax code have added elementary and secondary school costs to the list of education-related expenses you can pay with money from a 529 college savings plan starting in 2018.
+Plus changes to the tax code added elementary and secondary school costs to the list of education-related expenses you can pay with money from a 529 college savings plan.

 What is a 529 college savings plan?